 Earlier generations grew up living by the aphorism "waste not, want not."
-Our generation seems to embrace "shop till you drop."
+Our generation embraces "shop 'til you drop."

 On solid waste, we are number one in the world.
 Not only is the green plastic garbage bag a Canadian invention, we create more solid waste per capita than even the usual number one in waste society, the U.S.